vinas94/ModelDeployment/README.md

 gcloud container clusters get-credentials drybeans-cluster --region europe-central2
 ```

-Then the apps can be run using the `.yaml` from `docker-compose` conversion as such:
+Then the apps can be run using the `.yaml` files from `docker-compose` conversion as such:

 ```
 kubectl apply -f app-service.yaml,mysql-service.yaml,app-deployment.yaml,mysql-deployment.yaml,drybeans-vol-persistentvolumeclaim.yaml